Aggregate, Multiple, and Accessory Fruits

 Since aggregate fruits and multiple fruits are clusters of some other fruits, it isn’t enough to say simply that something is an aggregate fruit or a multiple fruit; you have to actually say what fruitlets it is an aggregate or multiple of.
 Below, tremble in amazement at raspberry.
 Pry off one of those tiny round globes and point the Enlargo-Ray at it, and (ta-dah!) you have a cherry.
 Give it other blast and it’s more like a plum.
 The raspberry is an aggregate of “drupelets” (little drupes).

 SLIDE the image to see blackberry in flower

 Below, sweetgum in all its magnificence.
 This delightful tree is a southeastern lowland species that is native to Ohio, but just barely so.
 It does very well as a street tree, however, hence it is planted a lot.
 Sweetgum produces inch-wide spiny balls that fall to the ground specifically to annoy people.
 Do not dance barefoot beneath a sweetgum tree.

-MOUSEOVER the image to see sweetgum flowers
+SLIDE the image to see sweetgum flowers

 Sweetgum fruit is a multiple of capsules

 Another way for a “fruit” to depart slightly from the textbook definition –“a ripened ovary containing seeds” –is for some organ other than the ovary to get involved.
 These so-called ACCESSORY FRUITS (sometimes called “FALSE FRUITS”) are not very common, but two of them are very well known.

 I think that I shall never see, a POME as lovely as a tree.